DappCoderr/Cadence-Fun/doc/docs/Module 3/Lesson 2.md

 sidebar_position: 2
 ---

+In this lesson, we will guide you in organizing your Knight NFT into personalized space! rather than storing in the contract space.

-Very first we are introducing you with the new concept called **`Collection`**.
+For that, we are introducing you to the new concept called **`Collections`**.
+Collection is an object that can hold multiple NFTs of the **same type**.
-Imagine your digital photos, music flies, movies, cards scattered across a messy desktop – that's what having NFTs without collections can feel like.

-This lesson is your guide to organizing them into a shiny, personalized space!

-### **What's a Collection?**

-Think of a collection as a folder that holds all your unique digital treasures (NFTs) together.
-Just like folders on your computer that help you group and manage your movies or music files efficiently.
+Imagine a messy desktop holding photos, music files, movies scattered across.
+You access desktop and create separate folders for photos, music, movies for better organization.

 ![Alt text](image-3.png)